OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 #### **0.0.2 - DATE**

+- Bugfixes
+  - Fixed bug in Shadowstep where incorrect VFX was being used.
 - Blood Magic EFfects
   - [**Finished**] Mistform
     - Mistform now allows you to move through doors.